Configure AWS PrivateLink in the Cloud Console

 Use <cluster_domain> as the domain you target with your DNS conditional forward (optionally also *.<cluster_domain> if your DNS platform requires a wildcard).

 You need the service name to create a VPC endpoint.
-You can find the service name on the Cluster settings page after PrivateLink is enabled, or in the How to Connect section of the cluster overview.
+You can find the service name on the Dataplane settings page after PrivateLink is enabled, or in the How to Connect section of the cluster overview.

 PL_SERVICE_NAME=<vpc_endpoint_service_name>